YARA-Silly-Silly/yarasilly2/README.md

 Automatic generation of YARA rules from sample virus files.
 You can find some sample virus files at [https://github.com/YARA-Silly-Silly/sample-malwares](https://github.com/YARA-Silly-Silly/sample-malwares)

+You can find the project repo at [https://github.com/YARA-Silly-Silly/yarasilly2](https://github.com/YARA-Silly-Silly/yarasilly2)

 ## Installing YARA Silly Silly

 **Python3 is required.**